 Showcasing the diversity: there are many examples of viable and sustainable rangeland and pastoral systems around the world (products such as: Diversity of Rangelands of the World graphic; World Map of pastoralism; etc.)

-Overview of commonalities as captured in the 12 global themes; example land tenure is an issue in almost all countries
+Overview of commonalities as captured in the 12 global themes; example land tenure and valorisation of the products of pastoralist is an issue in almost all countries

 Different people use different words around the world: Word clouds of Rangelands and Pastoralists

-Livestock mobility has different forms (rotational grazing, transhumance, nomadic pastoralism, agro-silvo-pastoralism, etc.)
+Livestock mobility is instrumental for pastoralism in its different forms (rotational grazing, transhumance, nomadic pastoralism, agro-silvo-pastoralism, etc.)

-Celebrating diversity of animals (Water buffalo, camel, other camelids, reindeer, Yak, sheep, goat, equine / donkey, pigs, ducks, Cattle and shepherding dogs
+Celebrating diversity of animals (Water buffalo, camel, dromedar and other camelids, reindeer, yak, sheep, goat, horse / donkey, pigs, ducks, chicken, bees, cattle and shepherding dogs)

 Pastoralism is not a nostalgic return to the past, but a way forward towards future sustainability in a changing world

-Pastoralism is a dual food production and environmental management system that can contribute to food security while protecting biodiversity and mitigating climate change while preserving aspects of our shared global cultural heritage
+Pastoralism is a multifunctional system, simultaneously targeting food production and environmental management goals that can contribute to food security and high value nutrition while protecting biodiversity and fighting climate change while preserving aspects of our shared global cultural heritage

-Pastoralism is the best use of rangelands, not crops or forests
+Pastoralism is the best primary land use of rangelands, and marginal land not usable for agriculture

 Pastoralism is a form of land development

-Pastoralists know how to manage livestock on rangelands and are adapted to the variability of rangelands
+Pastoralists know how to manage livestock and are adapted to the variability of rangelands and marginal lands making them productive

-Livestock mobility is critically important for rangeland health and pastoral livelihoods
+Livestock mobility is critically important for rangeland health, biodiversity, sustainable water use and pastoral livelihoods

-Pastoral people – a sustainable and resilient lifestyle but a livelihood under threat
+Pastoral people – a sustainable and resilient lifestyle but a livelihood under threat, often because of bureaucracy and lack of political recognition

 Sustainable and equitable governance and management are key to thriving rangelands and resilient pastoralist communities

-Effective conservation, restoration and use of rangeland ecosystems and integrating them into wider landscapes will ensure ecologically diversity and interconnectivity
+Effective conservation, restoration and use of rangeland ecosystems,integrating them into wider landscapes and maintaining their interconnection through mobile pastoralism will preserve, ensure or improve ecologically diversity

-Ensure sustainability of pastoralism and secure social, economic and environmental benefits for pastoralists, particularly those related to nutrition, livelihoods, health and well-being
+Ensure sustainability of pastoralism through social, economic and legal support for pastoralists, will improve environmental benefits for all, particularly those related to nutrition, livelihoods, health, human and animal well-being, soil quality and water availability in dry zones

 Recognise and uphold pastoralists' rights including mobility and customary land tenure rights over their land, territories, and other natural resources

+Full participation of pastoralists in land planning, management and governance is a critical step for sustainably managed rangelands.

 Governance and management can take various forms, including: